 Vessels with a pass rate of less than 85% are classed as unacceptable, and GSGSSI will require improvements to be made prior to the vessel's next landing.
-Such low scoring vessels will also be required to make first landing at Grytviken for future visits, until they have shown an improved result.
+Such low scoring vessels will require a comprehensive search on their next visit to Grytviken.